IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 - When I provide context to the UI and click the vote button.
 - Then the resulting transaction will include my context.

+## 4K: Display Correct Vote Count on Governance Action Detail Page for Disconnect State

+**User Story:** As a user without a compatible wallet connected to GovTool, I want a correct voting power to be displayed when I look at the governance actions detail page.

+- Given that, I am a user without a compatible wallect connected to Govtool.
+- When I look into the governance action detail page.
+- Then the displayed vote count of the governance action should be match with the vote count from api request.

+## 4L: Search governance Actions

+**User Story:** As a user (either connected or not connected to compatible wallet), I want to be able to search the specific governance action.

+- Given that I am a user.
+- When I look into the governance action page.
+- Then I should be able to search any governance action by its title.

+## 4M: View all categorized governance action

+**User Story** As a user (either connected or not connected to compatible wallet), I want to view all specific categorized governance actions if there are more than 6 actions in that category, so that I can focus on the actions relevant to that category.

+- Given that I am a user.
+- When I look into the governance action page which has more than 6 governance action on any categorized type.
+- Then I should be navigated to a new page dedicated to that specific category type.
+The specific category type page should display all governance actions belonging to that category.

 ## 5A: Required Information Displayed for Governance Action

 **User Story:** As any user, when I look at a governance action it will have the following information displayed: